-Here are just a few squeeze-related links that, in turn, will point you to many more.
-We would appreciate suggestions of any other links you think would be appropriate for us to add to this list.
+Here are just a few free-reed links that, in turn, will point you to many more.

-- www.accordions.com has a lot of squeezebox related information and links to services, places, events, materials and performers.
+- www.accordions.com has plenty of accordion-related information and links to services, places, events, materials, and performers.

-- Jeroen Nijhof's Accordion Links is possibly the most comprehensive source of all things accordionistic on the Web.
+- Jeroen Nijhof's Accordion Links is possibly the most comprehensive source of all things accordion on the Web.

 - Hans Palm's Accordion Pages present a wealth of information on piano-, chromatic-, and uniform keyboard accordions.

-- Chris Timson's Concertina FAQ is chock full of information on the beasties.
+- Chris Timson's Concertina FAQ is chock full of information.

-- Don Nichols has some very comprehensive pages including an internal tour of a concertina, their tuning and maintenance, and Wheatstone's dates of manufacture.
+- Don Nichols has comprehensive information including an internal tour of a concertina, their tuning and maintenance, and Wheatstone's dates of manufacture.

-- Concertina.net is in incredibly rich resource for all concertina players.
+- Concertina.net is a rich resource for all concertina players.
 Lots of information, new, tunes, buy/sell, great links, and a very active users forum.

 - The Center for the Study of Free-Reed Instruments is a resource for scholarly research in all aspects and permutations of free-reed instruments.